Are you wondering what direct traffic is in Google Analytics?

-Identifying the exact traffic source is essential for making informed decisions for your website.
+Identifying the exact sources for your traffic is essential for making informed decisions for your website.
 If you want to minimize false direct traffic allocation, you’ll need to tag all your marketing campaigns with custom campaign variables (UTM codes).

 The MonsterInsights’ URL builder is the easiest way to tag your campaigns with custom campaign variables.
 That way, you can identify the exact traffic sources and track the performance of your campaigns.

 You can learn how to create campaign URLs with UTM codes here.

+That’s it!
 We hope this article helped you understand what false direct traffic is and why you need to minimize it.
 For more details, see our guide on why direct traffic is a good thing.